 Following the Colosseum we headed to the Roman Forum, heart of the government of the Roman Empire.
 It was here that some of the most notable events in the history of Rome took place, including the cremation of Julius Caesar’s body.
 There’s a great deal to cover here, and our guide was able to give our group an excellent feel for what it might have been like at the height of the Empire, through the medium of drawings reconstructing the site and of course, the stories of the site itself.

-Finally, this tour took us to the recently opened Casa di Augusto, a newly opened area inside the Roman Forum.
 This was a really special part of the tour, as this part of the complex was opened exclusively for our group, and together we were given leave to explore the home of the Emperor Augustus Caesar, heir to Julius Caesar, and the most powerful man in the world at the time.

 His home on palatine hill literally gave us the word “palace” as we use it today, and it was an immense priveledge to be able to wander these ruins and learn about the lives of Augustus and his wife Livia during this fascinating period of history.